 Alone.
 If the yogi is married, still it is important to spend time by oneself each day.
-This not impossible.
+This is not impossible.
 I have an Indian friend whose mother is a great tapaswin.
-Though living in a joint family, occasionally she retires to a quiet room in the house and stays there for days, weeks, and even months, seeing no one and have her food put outside her door.
+Though living in a joint family, occasionally she retires to a quiet room in the back of the house and stays there for days, weeks, and even months, seeing no one and having her food put outside her door.
 During these periods, if for some reason she comes into another part of the house everyone knows she is coming because a strong fragrance of roses precedes her, and if she speaks it is as though she is spraying rose essence into the air.
 I know other yogis in India and America, both men and women, who have private areas in their home for their sadhana.
-I once went to visit the head of a huge residential educational complex in rural Bengal and found him completely alone in a small hut he had built just outside the door of his house, and where he spent all his mornings before work and much of his free time in the afternoons and evenings.
-One of my friends has a secret room she alone knows how to get into and another has a small temple behind his house.
+One friend even has a secret room she alone knows how to get into.
+Another has a small temple behind his house.

-With controlled mind and body.
+With controlled mind and [lower] self.
 I think you will find that solitude will help tremendously in mastering body and mind.
-However, meditation and proper vegetarian diet are absolute essentials of such control.
+However, yama, niyama, meditation and proper vegetarian diet are absolute essentials of such control.
 You will also find that spiritual reading has a very beneficial effect on your endeavors to purify mind and heart.
-By spiritual reading I mean the scriptures and words of God-realized masters and the biographies of saints.
-Some philosophical or devotional books can also be good, but be sure the authors have spiritual realization, for their vibrations will be conveyed to you through their words.
+By “spiritual reading” I mean holy scriptures, teachings of God-realized masters and the biographies of saints.
+Some philosophical or devotional books can also be good, but be sure the authors have spiritual experience so its vibration will be conveyed to you through their words.

-Having no desires and free from material acquisitiveness.
+Without desires or possessions.
 Now this is very important.
 The karma yogi is not just to work, he is to work well and carefully–not the sloppy and careless way that supposedly is a mark of a “spiritual” person who is indifferent to material things.
 At the same time, the yogi must not become caught in the trap of perfectionism, of “success,” of the “bigger and more is better” attitude which would push him onward to increase his involvement in the world.

 There we have it: the yogi should not avoid responsibility, but he should sincerely pray that his worldly duties and obligations will be reduced as much as possible–leaving it up to God to decide what “as much as possible” means.
 At the same time, the yogi should actively simplify his life in relation to the world, including the matter of personal possessions.
 (That does not mean getting rid of sacred and spiritual things, including books.
 I have known some deluded yogis who every time they “simplified” their life only got rid of holy imagery and spiritual books.)

-So we are back to the home base of solitude.
-“When a man seeks solitude,…that man is ready for oneness with Brahman” (Bhagavad Gita 18:52, 53).
+So we are back at the home base of solitude.
+“Dwelling in a solitary place,… he is fit for union with Brahman” (Bhagavad Gita 18:52-53).
 I am not speaking of being anti-social, but of being a serious yogi.

 Read the next article in the Bhagavad Gita for Awakening: The Yogi’s Inner and Outer Life